-The required fields for each point object are BS name, Latitude, Longitude.
-Formats coordinates - HEMISPHERE degrees minutes seconds (N35 23.8 36) or HEMISPHERE decimal degrees (N12.34567).
+The required fields for each point object are BS name, Latitude, and Longitude.
+Format coordinates - HEMISPHERE degrees minutes seconds (N35 23.8 36) or HEMISPHERE decimal degrees (N12.34567).

-To import sites, click on the button (import sites from * .CSV) and select a CSV file, then select a template based on which new base stations will be created with coordinates of imported sites.
+To import sites, click on the button (import sites from * .CSV) and select a CSV file, then select a template from which new base stations will be created with coordinates of imported sites.

 Figure 16.
 Example of a CSV file with the imported sites